xopxe/ros2_sync_time_service_ws/README.md

 # ROS 2 time synchronization protocol

-This a ROS 2 node that helps provide time to embedded devices which dont't have a RTC or network connection to set own clocks.
+This is a ROS 2 node that helps provide time to embedded devices that don't have an RTC or network connection to set their clocks.
 This is useful for microcontrollers using Pico-ROS connected through serial links.

 The protocol itself is patterned after NTP.